Ross Smith (darts player): 2024–2025

-At the 2025 PDC World Darts Championship, Smith suffered a shock exit as he was defeated 3–0 by Paolo Nebrida in the second round.
-Smith won a sixth PDC title at PC16, winning twenty-four consecutive legs en route to lifting the title as he secured whitewash victories from the quarter-final onwards.
-He also became just the third player ever, after Phil Taylor and Michael van Gerwen, to hit two nine-dart finishes in the same day.
-He won a second Players Championship title of the year at PC29.
+At the 2025 World Championship, Smith suffered a shock exit as he was defeated 3–0 by Paolo Nebrida in the second round.
+He was a finalist at the Austrian Darts Open in April 2025, losing 8–4 to Martin Schindler.
+He won a sixth PDC title at Players Championship 16 in May, winning 24 consecutive legs en route to lifting the title as he secured whitewash victories from the quarter-finals onward, beating Brendan Dolan in the final.
+Smith also became just the third player ever, after Phil Taylor and Michael van Gerwen, to hit multiple nine-dart finishes in the same Players Championship event.
+He won his second title of the year at Players Championship 29.
+He was also a quarter-finalist at the World Series Finals.